DefinityTeam/.github/CODE_OF_CONDUCT.md

 # Definity Contributor Code of Conduct
 ## Preamble
-This code of conduct outlines expectations for participation in Definity-managed open source communities, as well as steps for reporting unacceptable behavior.
+This code of conduct outlines expectations for participation in Definity-managed communities, as well as steps for reporting unacceptable behavior.
 People violating this code of conduct may be banned from the community.

 ## Our Pledge
 We as members, contributors, and leaders pledge to make participation in our community an open, welcoming, inspiring, diverse, inclusive, healthy, and harassment-free community for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
 We pledge to act, interact, and provide in ways that contribute to it.